 Poverty, malnutrition, water sanitation and hygiene, and HIV and AIDS are all challenges that affect the education system and prevent children, especially girls, from completing their education and reaching their full potential.

-Over the past 10 years DATUM FOUNDATION have assisted with and completed the building of twelve schools including one library.
+Over the past 10 years DATUM FOUNDATION have assisted with and completed the building of twelve schools including two libraries.
 Working in partnership with local organisations and people to identify communities in need of support.
 We train people to learn the skills needed to construct a building, involving the whole community.

 Not only do we strengthen children’s capacity to learn, we aim to equip people with the tools to maintain their new schools and continue to thrive long after our support has finished.